aurras-official/aurras-official.github.io/src/content/post/aurras-basic-usage.md

 ---
 title: "Basic Usage Guide"
-description: "Master Aurras interface, controls, and essential features for everyday music enjoyment"
+description: "Master Aurras with this comprehensive guide to the interface, controls, and essential features that make your terminal music experience exceptional."
 publishDate: "2025-06-09T00:00:00Z"
 seriesId: "aurras-docs"
 orderInSeries: 3